farjasju/MusicGenrePrediction/README.md

 This comparison gave a quick idea on the most adapted models for our problem.

-The next step is to choose the "apparently-best" of them, and tune their parameters to reach better performance.
+The next step is to choose the "apparently best" of them, and tune their parameters to reach better performance.

 ### Adjust of parameters

-Once the "apparently-best" model has been chosen, one would like to find the set of parameters that optimize the performance of the model for the problem we're dealing with.
+Once the "apparently best" model has been chosen, one would like to find the set of parameters that optimize the performance of the model for the problem we're dealing with.
 These parameters are in fact called *hyper-parameters*, in opposition to the parameters of the cost-function that are optimized during the learning process

 ## Results